fjprichard/PyAFBFdb/README.rst

 Communication to the author
 ===========================

 PyAFBF_database is developed and maintained by Frédéric Richard.
-For feed-back, contributions, bug reports, contact directly the `author <https://github.com/fjprichard>`_, or use the `discussion <https://github.com/fjprichard/PyAFBFdatabase/discussions>`_ facility.
+For feed-back, contributions, bug reports, contact directly the `author <https://github.com/fjprichard>`_, or use the `discussion <https://github.com/fjprichard/PyAFBFdb/discussions>`_ facility.

 Licence
 =======

-PyAFBFdatabase is under licence GNU GPL, version 3.
+PyAFBFdb is under licence GNU GPL, version 3.